Cancer Immunology Project Awards

 10 May 2016

-Applicants must contact the office in advance to be given access to the eGMS application form.
-Please email a one-page summary of your proposal, a list of potential collaborators and your CV to Dr Gemma Balmer.
+- You must email a one-page summary of your proposal, a list of potential collaborators and your CV to the Research Funding Manager, Dr Gemma Balmer.

-If you require more information or would like to discuss your application, please be advised to contact the office at least 2 months in advance of the submission deadline.
+- If you require more information or would like to discuss your application, please contact the office at least 2 months in advance of the submission deadline.

 You must contact the funding manager for this scheme to discuss your proposal before starting your application.